Mohnyin Thado: Chinese incursions (1412–1415)

 Yet Ava did not fully appreciate the extent of the worsening situation.
 Aside from posting Thado at Mohnyin, the Ava court continued to prioritize the ongoing war effort against Hanthawaddy in the south, sending down conscripts from Chinese border states like Onbaung and Nyaungshwe as late as 1410–1412.
 It turned out that Thado's regiment at Mohnyin was not enough to defend other northern and eastern districts.
 When the Chinese vassal Hsenwi invaded northeastern districts of Ava in 1412, Thado and other northern sawbwas had to hunker down until Minye Kyawswa arrived from the Arakan theater with an army.
 Thado's Mohnyin regiment was part of Minye Kyawswa's 7000-strong army that stopped the Hsenwi army at Wetwin (present-day Pyin Oo Lwin).
-Minye Kyawswa, Prince Min Nyo and Gov. Thado fought the top Hsenwi commanders—the sawbwa of Hsenwi, alongside his son and son-in-law—on their respective war elephants, and that Hsenwi forces retreated after their sawbwa was killed in combat.
+Minye Kyawswa, Prince Min Nyo and Gov. Thado fought the top Hsenwi commanders—the sawbwa of Hsenwi, alongside his son and son-in-law—on their respective war elephants, and Hsenwi forces retreated after their sawbwa was killed in combat.
 The Ava army went on to lay siege to Hsenwi for the next five months, and after the rainy season, c.
 November 1412 defeated a Chinese relief force (20,000 men and 2000 cavalry) outside Hsenwi.
 According to the historian G.E.
 Harvey, Thado was one of Minye Kyawswa's "best captains".